my-cumbria-logo, my-cumbria-logo Toggle navigation

 The University gathers student feedback on your experience in a range of ways.
 Your voice is important to us to help us understand what is most important to you, what is working well and what we need to work on (and how) to enhance your experience.

 Set out below are the range of ways in which we seek your views and feedback.
 As well as the formal feedback mechanisms below, we are always interested in hearing from you informally.
 You may be offered chances to feed back within a teaching session, or be invited to a drop-in session organised by your tutors and the wider team in your institute.
+You can provide feedback to us via studentfeedback@cumbria.ac.uk (and our weekly Student Global reminds you about this).
 Services – including Disability Team, the Library, Skills@Cumbria and the Sports centres – also value your feedback and will run events and surveys to get your views.
 Please do take advantage of these informal opportunities to make your voice heard.

 • Student Representatives

-The University’s student academic representative system is managed in collaboration with the Students’ Union.
+The University’s student academic representative system is managed in collaboration with the University of Cumbria Students’ Union (UCSU).
 Student representatives operate at course level, playing a critical role in enabling us to understand our students’ experience of the courses – focussed on teaching, learning, assessment and academic support.
 Representatives gather feedback from their fellow students, liaise with the academic team and attend Staff/Student Forum meetings to feedback the views of students on the course.
 Representatives are inducted, supported and trained by UCSU.
 Further information

 • Staff Student Forums

 Staff Student Forum meetings bring together student representatives and staff involved in the delivery of courses to discuss the student experience and to discuss any matters of note, providing the opportunity to consider what is working well and any suggestions for beneficial changes.
 They focus on discussion of the student academic experience on programme.
 Actions agreed in each Forum are posted on BlackBoard for all students to see, with the response from the programme team added when available.
-The meetings take place twice a year and a summary of this information is fed into Quality Enhancement Committees which are chaired by the Dean/Director of the Academic Institute.
+The meetings take place twice a year and a summary of this information is fed into Institute Quality Enhancement Committees.

 • Module Evaluation

-All undergraduate and postgraduate taught students are asked to engage in mid-module evaluation.
+All undergraduate and postgraduate taught students are asked to engage in mid-module survey.
 This provides the opportunity for you to feed back on your experience during module delivery so that appropriate actions/enhancements can be identified.
-The process is led by the Module Leader.
-There is no prescribed format for this, you may be asked to populate an online noticeboard, take part in online voting, or join in a discussion during a live session, for example.
 Taking part in mid-module evaluation provides an opportunity to have your voice heard and it enables you to tell us what is working and what we can improve whilst the module is still running.
-Feedback from mid-module evaluations is shared with students and a summary posted on your Module Blackboard site.
+Feedback from mid-module surveys is shared with students and a summary posted on Module Blackboard.

 • National Student Survey (NSS)